alidiusk/alidiusk.github.io/content/posts/aoc2020-asm.md

 ### Syntax

-As a quickaside, I will mention that the assembly *syntax* we are using is only one of many.
+As a quick aside, I will mention that the assembly *syntax* we are using is only one of many.
 In other syntaxes, such at AT&T syntax, the `mov` instruction would be of form `mov [src] [dest]`.

 We are using the NASM assembly syntax because it is simple and easy to read.
 Intel syntax is also